jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Trollhound.md

 RacialMods: +4 Survival while scent tracking
 Languages:
 SQ:
+SpecialAbilities:
-SpecialAbilities: >
+  Disease (Ex): >
-  Disease (Ex) A trollhound's saliva is an infectious brew of contagion.
+    A trollhound's saliva is an infectious brew of contagion.
 Creatures bitten by a trollhound are often afflicted with bloodfire fever, a disease characterized by deep internal pain, as if the victim's blood were on fire.
 Additional symptoms include loss of muscular coordination, pus-filled blisters, and overall lethargy and fatigue.
 Trolls and trollhounds alike are immune to bloodfire fever, even though trollhounds often exhibit the pus-filled blisters that come with the disease.
 Bloodfire fever: Bite-injury; save Fort DC 14; onset 1 day; frequency 1/day; effect 1d3 Str damage, 1d3 Dex damage, and target is fatigued; cure 2 consecutive saves.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: